jrobgood/detrumpifier/README.md

 This chrome extension will remove any articles with Trump in the headline from your google news feed.
 This extension only works on Google news pages (for now).
 ****

 This is not a political statement of any kind.
 OR, it is a political statement of EVERY KIND!!!!
-It's got something to make everyone happy.
+It's got somethign to make everyone happy.

 If you are positive on Trump, this extension will make you happy by removing the mainstream media distortions of his words from your feed.